ctsit/redcap_deployment/README.md

 ### Install REDCap Modules
 REDCap Deployment supports [REDCap Modules](https://github.com/vanderbilt/redcap-external-modules).
 In order to deploy external modules, you need to set up `deploy/modules.json` file.

-This project provides an example file, which contains a test module provided by REDCap team.
+This project provides an example file, which references a module provided by CTS-IT team.
 You may copy the file `deploy/modules.json.example` to the name `deploy/modules.json`, and customize it to your needs.
 ```bash
 cp deploy/modules.json.example deploy/modules.json
 ```